Nikhi-l/cerch_ai/docs/prd/landing-image-load.md

-# PRD: Serve landing.png from the public directory
+# PRD: Serve landing screenshot reliably

 ## Context
-The static landing page references `/landing.png`, but relying on a custom route to read the file from the repository root fails once the app is built for a serverless environment, so the image never loads.
+The static landing page previously referenced `/landing.png`, but relying on a custom route to read the file from the repository root failed once the app was built for a serverless environment, so the image never loaded.
+Loading from the `public` folder also proved unreliable, so the screenshot is now hosted externally.

 ## Goals / Non-goals
 - Goals: